oluwajueda/hng_second_task/documentation.md

 ### step 3: Create an environment variable

-Create a .env file and add the below code and replace <your-mongo-url-connection-string-here> with your mongodb connection string and add your password.
+Create a .env file, add the below code and replace <your-mongo-url-connection-string-here> with your mongodb connection string.

 ```
 Mongo_URI=<your-mongo-url-connection-string-here>